-The first section of the AP German Language and Culture Exam includes 65 multiple-choice questions presented in nine sets.
+The first section of the AP Spanish Language and Culture Exam includes 65 multiple-choice questions presented in nine sets.
 Each set contains one or more stimulus materials-mostly authentic sources-and from 5-11 questions.
 The following chart lays out the different types of stimulus materials, the number of questions per set, and the skills that may be assessed in each set.
 The order below represents the relative order of each set on the exam.

-Stimulus Type Number of Questions Skills Assessed by Set Promotional material 5 2.A Make cultural connections2.B Make connections in and across disciplines3.A Interpret the distinguishing features of a text3.B Interpret the meaning of a text Literary text 7 1.A Describe the literal meaning of the text 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Article and chart 11 1.A Describe the literal meaning of the text 1.B Describe data 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 4.A Determine the meaning of familiar and unfamiliar words Letter 7 1.A Describe the literal meaning of the text 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Audio report and article 10 1.A Describe the literal meaning of the text 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Conversation and chart 7 1.A Describe the literal meaning of the text 1.B Describe data 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Interview 5 1.A Describe the literal meaning of the text 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text Instructions 5 1.A Describe the literal meaning of the text3.A Interpret the distinguishing features of a text3.B Interpret the meaning of a text
+Stimulus Type Number of Questions Skills Assessed by Set Promotional 5 2.A Make cultural connections material 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text Literary text 7 1A Describe the literal meaning of the text - 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Article and chart 11 1.
+Describe the literal meaning of the text 1.B Describe data 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 4.A Determine the meaning of familiar and unfamiliar words Letter 7 1.
+Describe the literal meaning of the text 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Audio report and 10 1.
+Describe the literal meaning of the text article 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Conversation 7 1.
+Describe the literal meaning of the text and chart 1.B Describe data una chart 2.A Make cultural connections 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text 4.A Determine the meaning of familiar and unfamiliar words Interview 5 1.
+Describe the literal meaning of the text 2.B Make connections in and across disciplines 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text Instructions 5 1.
+Describe the literal meaning of the text 3.A Interpret the distinguishing features of a text 3.B Interpret the meaning of a text